 Large, bulging veins close to the skin's surface are often found in the lower legs and feet and are called varicose.
 Because we walk, stand and run on our feet, veins in our lower legs and feet receive quite a bit of blood pressure.
 Varicose veins can be more than a cosmetic concern since they impede blood flow and hinder the return of oxygen-depleted blood from the lower legs and back to the heart and lungs.

-The usual cause for this is damaged valves within the veins that allow backward blood flow and pooling of blood resulting in enlarged veins.
+The cause for this is damaged valves that allow backward blood flow and blood pooling, enlarging the veins.
 Untreated veins can lead to serious medical conditions with associated pain, inflammation and discoloration.

 Related Articles to Varicose Vein Surgery in Moorhead, Minnesota